fereshtehbaradaran/Digital-System-Design-Project/README.md

 ![Alt text](/PartTwo/Formula.png)

 ## Part Three
-LUT-based methods can be made more memory-efficient and more accurate using quartic interpolation:
+LUT-based methods can be made more memory-efficient and more accurate using quadratic interpolation:
 ![Alt text](/PartThree/Formula.png)

 ## Compare accuracy: